layrjs/layr/website/frontend/public/docs/v2/reference/attribute-4Ue4sA2NaHOMD3Y3NuWFEz.immutable.md

 * `'backend'`: The value comes from an upper layer.
 * `'store'`: The value comes from a store.
-* `'self'`: The value comes from the current layer.
+* `'local'`: The value comes from the current layer.
 * `'frontend`: The value comes from a lower layer.
 ```